FoodMASTER: Meat, Poultry, and Fish

 3 - 5

-In this lesson students will learn how animals utilize nutrients and energy from food humans cannot digest and convert it to meat, a food rich in zinc, iron, and protein.
-Students will discover how hamburger is formulated for leanness, compare two kinds of hotdogs, and learn about fish.
+Students discover how animals utilize nutrients and energy from food humans cannot digest and convert it to meat, a food rich in zinc, iron, and protein.
+Students examine how hamburger is formulated for leanness, compare two kinds of hotdogs, and investigate about fish.
+Grades 3-5

 Three 60-minute sessions